citizenfx/fivem/ext/native-decls/DisableVehiclePassengerIdleCamera.md

 void DISABLE_VEHICLE_PASSENGER_IDLE_CAMERA(BOOL state);
 ```

-Disables the game's afk camera that starts panning around after 30 seconds of inactivity(While riding in a car as a passenger)
+Disables the game's afk camera that starts panning around after 30 seconds of inactivity while riding in a car as a passenger

 ## Parameters
-* **state**: On/Off
+* **state**: `true` to disable idle camera, `false` to enable